top of page

 How old do you have to be to attend the program?

-Available funding for programming covers older adults.
-The agency will also review persons under 60 years of age based on individual circumstances and needs.
+Services are provided for individuals 60 years of age or older.
+However, the agency can also review and provide services for persons under 60 years of age based on individual circumstances and needs.

 Are meals included?

-The programs offer breakfast and a hot noontime meal.
-The Office for the Aging provides the noontime meal and contributions are accepted.
+The programs offer breakfast and a hot noontime meal along with snacks.

 Do you provide personal care?